magbulogtong81/clock/README.md

 # javaClock-gradle
-A sample project to display a clock wuth custom fonts using gradle
+A sample project to display a clock with custom fonts using gradle